BUMETCS673/project-f23team4/team.md

 Hello guys.
 This is SIYUAN WAN and I am A boy.
 Now I am studying at Boston University Metropolitan College.
 My BS major is business so I am a new programmer.
 I have done some data science projects before and am familiar with the Danjgo framework.
 Hope have a nice cooperation with you!

 ## Undefined Role: Supriya
+Hai !
+Supriya here . currently I am pursuing master's degree (Computer Science) at BOSTON UNIVERSITY.
+I have done some ML projects before and familiar with python.
 ## Undefined Role: Yin Xiancheng